composablesys/collabs/docs/src/guide/introduction.md

 }
 ```

-> The actual [demo code](https://github.com/composablesys/collabs/tree/master/demos/apps/whiteboard) is a bit different because it uses granular "pixels", and because it optimizes repaints using [Events] (covered in the [Advanced Guide](../advanced/)).
+As an optimization, you can also render changes incrementally, by handling [Collab events](./handling_changes.html#collab-events).

 ## More Collaborative Data Structures

 Collabs comes with more collaborative data structures built-in.
-These include other primitive and collection types like `CCounter` and `CValueMap`, plus collections like `CSet` that can contain `Collab`s as elements.
-See [Built-In `Collab`s](./build_in_collabs.html) for a summary.
+Fancy ones include [CRichText](../api/collabs/classes/CRichText.html) for rich text, and [CList](../api/collabs/classes/CList.html) for a list of other Collabs.
+See [Built-in Collabs](./built_in_collabs.html) for a summary.

 For complex apps, you might want to organize your collaborative state into reusable classes.
-[Data Modeling](./data_modeling) explains how you can make these classes be `Collab`s themselves---a unique feature of our library.
+[Data Modeling](./data_modeling.html) explains how to do this, by making your own Collab that encapsulates existing Collabs in a custom API - a unique feature of our library.

 ## Using Collabs

+Collaborative data structures require a bit more setup than local ones, to make them actually collaborative.
+The steps are:

+1. Create a [**document**](./documents.html) holding your Collabs.
+2. [**Handle changes**](./handling_changes.html) to your Collabs, so that when a remote collaborator changes the collaborative state, you update the local display.
+3. Configure [**network and storage providers**](./providers.html) that keep your Collabs in sync with remote collaborators and persistent storage.

-There are a few extra wrinkles when using Collabs, relative to using ordinary (non-collaborative) data structures.
-We go over them in the next sections of this Guide.
-Briefly, they are:
+We go over these steps in the next three pages of the Guide.

-1. [**Entry Points:**](./entry_points.html) Before you can initialize your `Collab`s, you must create an entry point, which is either a [CRuntime](../api/collabs/classes/CRuntime.html) or a [CContainer](../api/container/classes/CContainer.html).
-This handles connecting your `Collab`s to other collaborators over the network, loading saved state from storage, and other utilities.
-2. [**Initializing `Collab`s:**](./initialization.html) To ensure that your `Collab`s are connected to the network, they need to know about your entry point.
-We enforce this by not letting you initialize `Collab`s in isolation by calling their constructor directly.
-Instead, you need to initialize `Collab`s using a method like [CRuntime.registerCollab](../api/collabs/classes/CRuntime.html#registerCollab).
-3. [**Handling Changes:**](./handling_changes.html) When your collaborative state changes, such as when you receive an update from a remote user, you need to know about that change so you can refresh your display.
-[Handling Changes](./handling_changes.html) describes an easy way to do this.
-More flexible/optimized techniques are described in [Events](../advanced/events.html) in the [Advanced Guide](../advanced/).

 ## Next Steps

-Continue following the Guide with [Entry Points](./entry_points.html).
+Continue following the Guide with [Documents](./documents.html).

-Or, if you are impatient, skip to the [Walkthrough of Quick Start](../walkthrough.html) to see how everything fits together in a complete app.
+Or, use the [Quick Start](../quick_start.html) to get started with an app template.